cloudera-labs/terraform-cdp-modules/modules/terraform-aws-proxy/README.md

 <!-- BEGIN_TF_DOCS -->
 # Terraform Module for AWS Transit Gateway

-This module contains resource files and example variable definition files for creation of AWS Transity Gateway (TGW) and attaching a specified list of VPCs via the TGW.
-This module also updates both the Transit Gateway and VPC route tables.
-This module can be used to assist in deploying Cloudera Data Platform (CDP) Public Cloud in a fully private networking configuration where a CDP VPC and Networking VPC are connected using the Transit Gateway.
+This module contains resource files and example variable definition files to create and configure and EC2 Auto-Scaling Group to create a highly available Squid Proxy service.
+A Network Load Balancer is also created to forward traffic to the proxy instances.
+This module can be used to assist in deploying Cloudera Data Platform (CDP) Public Cloud in a fully private networking configuration where the CDP Environment uses a proxy configuration via the Network Load Balancer.

 ## Usage

 The [examples](./examples) directory has example of using this module:

-* `ex01-vpc-tgw-attach` demonstrates how this module can be used to use a Transit Gateway to attach a private CDP VPC with a dedicated networking VPC.
+* `ex01-minimal_inputs` demonstrates how this module can be used to create Squid proxy instances and NLB in a networking VPC.
 The [terraform-aws-vpc](../../../terraform-aws-vpc/README.md) module is also used as part of this example.

-The README and sample `terraform.tfvars.sample` describe how to use the example.
+The sample `terraform.tfvars.sample` describes the required inputs for the example.

 ## Requirements